pinumbernumber/SetGPU/README.md

 This work has a restrictive proprietary license for now.
 See LICENSE.md for details.
 You can use it freely for personal, non-commercial purposes, but must not redistribute it, release forks of it (except that you may of course create a fork for the purposes of sending a pull request etc), etc. It may be re-released under a more permissive license eventually.

+## Feedback

+Please use **[this form](https://goo.gl/forms/wjWuovWg9sHulpeF3)** to submit success or failure reports.

+You can also submit a GitHub issue if you prefer (the above form is encouraged as it ensures that all necessary troubleshooting info is collected if applicable.)

 ## Instructions